 NOTE: The U.S. Probation Office reserves the right to modify the conditions of this job announcement, or to withdraw the announcement, any of which may occur without prior written or other notice.
-United States Citizenship or eligible to work in the United States is required for consideration for this position.

 Applicants selected for an interview will be required to travel to the designated location at their own expense.
 Only candidates who are selected for interviews and testing will receive a written response regarding their application.